Have you lost weight unintentionally?

 Dependent on why the supplements are required, some can be prescribed by a patient’s doctor.
 There are lots of different types and brands available.

-For health professionals – if you have seen someone who you feel may benefit from nutritional supplements, there is guidance produced by the CCG on first line supplements to be prescribed.
+For health professionals – if you have seen someone who you feel may benefit from nutritional supplements, there is guidance produced by the ICS on first line supplements to be prescribed.
 To find out more, please see their website.